Dolores2333/Surrealism_DCGAN/README.md

 </p>

 # Surrealism_DCGAN
 Reimplementation of [art-DCGAN by Robbie Barrat](https://github.com/robbiebarrat/art-DCGAN) and [Jordan Bird](https://github.com/jordan-bird/art-DCGAN-Keras) in art-dcgan-keras.
+Pics of style surrealism is scraped from [WikiArt](https://www.wikiart.org/) for training.

 ### utils
 utils is a folder for obtaining the training dataset from scratch. it is composed of: